Considerations for Doing RNA Work

 Apart from enzymatic degradation caused by RNases, RNA is also susceptible to hydrolysis, which is an intramolecular reaction that causes breakage of the phosphodiester backbone.
 EDTA has a protective effect because divalent cations like Mg2+ increase hydrolysis.
 RNA hydrolysis is worse in alkaline solutions, so RNA should not be stored in a solution with pH higher than 7.5.
 We have seen good stability of RNA stored in either citrate buffer pH 6 or TE buffer pH 7.5 (Fig. 2).
 Temperature is the most important factor in RNA stability during storage: for best stability and for long-term storage, RNA should be kept at -70°C. For short-term storage, we have found RNA to be stable at 4°C or -20°C for at least 3 weeks (Fig. 2).

-Some companies sell products like RNAlater™ that can be added to tissues or cells to keep the RNA stabilized during handling or storage.
-These stabilizers can offer flexibility to a researcher so that samples can be handled at room temperature, shipped, or treated to multiple freeze-thaw cycles without the RNA becoming degraded.
-However, the stabilization reagent must be removed, and the RNA purified, before any downstream work is done.
+To keep RNA stabilized during handling or storage, products like RNAlater™ can be added to tissues, cells, or lysates.
+Flash freezing or homogenization in TRIzol and freezing at -80°C are alternatives to products like RNAlater™.
+These stabilizing methods can offer flexibility to a researcher so that samples can be handled at room temperature, shipped, or treated to multiple freeze-thaw cycles without the RNA becoming degraded.
+However, any stabilization reagent added to a sample must be removed and the RNA purified before any downstream work is done.

-Another type of product is RNase inhibitor proteins, such as RiboGuard™ and others.
+RNase inhibitors, such as RiboGuard™, may be helpful in some situations.
 These are proteins that inhibit specific types of RNases by binding to them in a 1:1 ratio.
-Their effectiveness depends on the amount of RNase contamination in a sample: trace amounts of RNase may be effectively inhibited, but samples containing larger amounts of RNase, for example RNase-treated DNA samples, may not show full RNase inhibition.
-Some caveats to using these RNase inhibitors are that they can be expensive, and their effects are non-covalent and reversible.
+Their effectiveness depends on the amount of RNase contamination in a sample.
+Trace amounts of RNase may be effectively inhibited, but samples containing larger amounts of RNase (e.g., RNase-treated DNA samples) may not show full RNase inhibition.
+Some other caveats to using these RNase inhibitors are that they can be expensive, and their effects are non-covalent and reversible.
 Also, they contain glycerol and DTT, which may affect downstream applications.
 After attempting unsuccessfully to use RNase inhibitors to inactivate RNases in RNase-treated DNA, Biotium developed a proprietary method to permanently inactivate RNases in a solution, which we use to make RNase-Free Calf Thymus DNA.

 RNA Isolation